ClassicLarry/ProboEngine/README.md

 # ProboEngine

-The attached ProBoEngine project is structured in the following manner.
+The attached C# ProBoEngine project is structured in the following manner.

 "Program" is the initial class where the user input (requested units and upgrades) are specified.